This is Your Brain on Ecstasy ^ Really!

-After a little while the serotonin molecule will detach (“unbind”) from the recepter and float back into the synapse.
+After a little while, the serotonin molecule will detach (“unbind”) from the receptor and float back into the synapse.
 When this happens, the receptor stops sending chemical signals to the cell body, and it waits for another serotonin molecule to come along.

 (Those yellow things on the membrane of the axon terminal are serotonin reuptake transporters.
 Don’t worry about them just yet.)